 Benefits of HubSpot’s Auto-Association Feature

 The benefits of the feature are clear.
 When you import a contact that is unassociated with a company, HubSpot automatically associates with the company.
 When you associate companies to contacts, you'll have less free-floating contacts in your database, going unserved by your sales team.

 For many of your contacts, this will be very useful and help you to cut back on the number of free-floating contacts in your database by quite a bit.

-Another added benefit is that when HubSpot is not able to identify a matching company in your database, they will automatically create one and enrich it using their own data.
+Another added benefit is that when HubSpot cannot identify a matching company in your database, they will automatically create one and enrich it using their data.
 This is great because you can count on these newly created companies to have full profiles.

 However, while this feature from HubSpot should help to reduce a significant portion of your unassociated contacts in your database over time, there are some situations where this solution may be less than ideal.